 Enneagram Type 7: The Enthusiast

 The Enthusiast, known for their lively spirit and adventurous heart, sees a first date as an exciting new adventure.
 Their thoughts are likely buzzing with the fun they’ll have, the stories they’ll share, and the potential joy this connection might bring.
-They might feel a sense of eagerness and perhaps some restlessness, as they’re always on the lookout for the next great experience.
+They might feel a sense of eagerness and perhaps some restlessness as they’re always looking for the next great experience.

 Their preparations could involve planning a dynamic, fun-filled date with plenty of laughter and energy.
 Their conversation topics might range from their latest adventure to their next big plan, often sparking excitement and interest.
-For the Enthusiast, a first date is all about sharing their zest for life and seeing if their date can match their high spirits.
+For the Enthusiast, a first date is about sharing their zest for life and seeing if their date matches their high spirits.

 Red Flags

 If an Enthusiast hears phrases like “I prefer routine and stability” or “Let’s not try something new,” they might see them as red flags.
-Type 7s are enthusiastic and crave new experiences, and a reluctance to explore could be concerning.
+Type 7s are enthusiastic and crave new experiences; a reluctance to explore could be concerning.

 Good Signals